Gaurav1517/disney-hotstar-clone/README.md

 #  Dockerize Disney Hotstar Clone application

+**Project Description**:
-This is a simple Disney Hotstar clone built using React.
-The application is containerized using Docker and can be easily run using Docker Compose.
+This project is a simple Disney Hotstar UI clone built using React.
+The application has been containerized using Docker to ensure consistency across environments and simplify deployment.
+A multi-stage Dockerfile is utilized to optimize the image size by separating the build and production stages.
+The production-ready application is served using NGINX, ensuring efficient performance.
+Additionally, Docker Compose is used to manage and run the containerized application effortlessly.

 ## Prerequisites